Budibase/website/content/blog/data/data-sources.md

 ## Creating a data model for your web application

-For even the simplest of web apps, defining an effective data model is critical.
+For even the simplest of web apps, [creating a data model]( blog/data/how-to-create-a-data-model) is critical.
 The choices you make in terms of your data models and data sources are highly related, and often intersubjective.
 That is each one influences the other.

 If you build a data source from scratch, you’ll also need to define a data model that suits your business needs.
 If you rely on existing data sources, you’ll need to ensure that they fit your wider data model.